 - What do I need to take for the course?

-Make sure you have a form of photographic identification, for example, passport or drivers licence.
+Make sure you have a form of government issued photographic identification, for example, passport or drivers licence.
 You also need swimwear, a towel and £1 for a locker

 - Do I need a medical to complete the offshore survival course?

 No you do not need to hold a medical to complete the offshore survival course, however, you will need one to go offshore.
 At Survivex you can undertake your medical whilst on your BOSIET and MIST courses which means you do not have to come back at a later date.

 To bank a crane means to direct it and the load it is carrying from one place to another.
 Banksman slinger training instructs delegates in the principles of banking a crane using hand and radio signals, in the correct slinging of different types of loads, and in the safety precautions to be taken whilst working with cranes.
 Undertaking this type of training will be useful for those individuals wishing to enter the drilling field, for example, as a roustabout.